Wednesday, October 20, 2021

 Reynolds would say later in life that the movie he was in should have been called Fade Out.

-Kazan would fly in and out of Moab during the summer and I was able to talk to the man on several occasions.
-Of course, I had no idea at the time that I'd someday become a writer...but standing before me in 1967 was the man who directed On the Waterfront, Splendor in the Grass, East of Eden and A Streetcar named Desire.
+Kazan would fly in and out of Moab during the summer, and I had the opportunity to speak with the man on several occasions.
+Of course, I had no idea at the time that I'd someday become a writer...but standing before me in 1967 was the man who directed On the Waterfront, Splendor in the Grass, East of Eden, and A Streetcar Named Desire.

-Loden (photo on the left) was Kazan's second wife and she died in 1980 of breast cancer.
-Kazan passed away of natural causes in 2003 at the age of 94.
+Loden (photo on the left) was Kazan's second wife, and she died in 1980 of breast cancer.
+Kazan passed away from natural causes in 2003 at the age of 94.

 All of the above seems like a lifetime ago.
-On November 1, I will journey through Flagstaff, through Monument Valley, make my way into Utah and eventually end up just 35 miles east of Grand Junction, Colorado, where I'll set up residency at my son's house for the winter.
-I hopefully will thaw out by spring.
+I recently journeyed through Flagstaff, through Monument Valley, made my way into Utah, and eventually ended up just 35 miles east of Grand Junction, Colorado, where I visited my youngest son and his family.

-At the 600-mile mark of my trip, I will pass through Moab.
-I will stop for gas and a bite to eat.
-I will look out the restaurant window and recall what happened to me and my family of three during the summer of 1967.
+At the 600-mile mark of my trip, I passed through Moab.
+I stopped for gas and a bite to eat.
+I looked out the restaurant window and recalled what happened to me and my family of three during the summer of 1967.
 What a beautiful area of the country.
-Six years prior, during the summer of 1961, The Comancheros with John Wayne, Ina Balin and Stuart Whitman began production near Moab.
+Six years prior, during the summer of 1961, The Comancheros with John Wayne, Ina Balin, and Stuart Whitman began production near Moab.
 That's a story for another day.

-I'm 76 now.
-I was 21 back then and I knew very little about life.
-I've come a long way, yet I'll find myself on the same highway...traveling down the same roads, eyeing the beauty of the land once again... the same land I traveled through some fifty-five years ago.
+I'm 79 now.
+I was 21 back then, and I knew very little about life.
+I've come a long way, yet here I was on the same highway...traveling down the same roads, eyeing the beauty of the land once again... the same land I traveled through some fifty-eight years ago.

 Burt Reynolds